anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-05-register-assets-into-zones.md

 #### 2.5.3.
 Review the assets registered in the Dataplex UI

 Navigate to Dataplex UI -> Manage -> ODA-LAKE -> ODA-PRODUCT-ZONE -> Assets & familiarize yourself with the various tabs and entries.
+At the onset of this lab, the product zone dos not have any assets.

 <hr>